-The World Health Organization has withdrawn the claim from their French website as a result of this fact-check.
+UPDATE: The World Health Organization has withdrawn the claim from its French website as a result of this fact-check.
 “The 50% is definitely wrong, and we have removed [it] from the webpage – thanks for bringing it to our attention,” Ann-Beth Moller, technical officer in the World Health Organization’s reproductive health and research department, wrote to Africa Check.

 Moller confirmed that the United Nations’ department of economic and social affairs are responsible for these estimates and the latest available is 11%.